xqymain/varcoin-wiki/download.md

 ## Varcoin for Windows

-note! !
-Currently unstable Varcoin for Windows, performance consumption, please use caution!
+Note：Currently unstable Varcoin for Windows, performance consumption, please use caution!

 http://data.varcoin.info/varcoin-v0.1a-windows.zip

 Shunt download: http://data.icyuyan.net/?t=qidugulingping&filename=varcoin-win/varcoin-v0.1a-windows.zip
-## other
+## Other

 If you are using a platform that is not supported, please download the source code and a complete Boost library for compilation, please choose GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55 or later.